josh-helpert/elder/docs/syntax.markdown

 ---
 layout: default
-title: Syntax
+title: Elder Syntax
+description: A minimal, data-oriented, and expressive syntax
-permalink: /syntax/
+permalink: /syntax
 ---

+// Elder syntax aims to

-The Elder syntax arose out of desire to unify data literals with homoiconic programming.
+// The Elder syntax arose out of desire to unify data literals with homoiconic programming.

 I was inspired to begin real work as I began using Red-lang and it's ability to work across the entire stack but felt it need not be constrained to the functional programming pardigm.
 It seemed at least plausable to create a language w/ flexible syntax and semantics which could more approach full-stack development w/ less visual noise and more consistency than most languages are capable of.